 - Automatically select sites when associating a server to the load balancer

-- Create a web app that will be optimized to deploy the app
+- Create a deployment workflow that will be optimized to deploy the app

 Enter the Domain Name for the website or use a free Cleavr temporary domain.